Org-ASM Home Page

 Org-ASM Assembler

-This is a set of Tools, Scripts and Files that will turn a Macintosh into an IDE for any microprocessor, now or in the future.
-Other software will be required too, mainly the Macintosh Programmers Workshop which is now available FREE from Apple.
-A smaller system could be configured with just the ToolServer (under OS 9) and using BBEdit or CodeWarrior as the Shell.
+This is a set of files that will turn a Macintosh into an IDE for any microprocessor, now or in the future.
+Other software will be required too, mainly BBEdit, but Org-ASM may be run directly from any Shell, like the Terminal app.

-Any TASM files from other platforms (Unix, PC or Atari) may be brought over and used without editing.
+Any TASM files from other platforms (Unix, PC or Atari) may be brought over and used with little or no editing, just make sure that all line endings are Unix LFs.
 TASM also has definable directives that make it easy to port work done under other assemblers to it with the minimum of work.
-Startup files are provided for both MPW and BBEdit to customise the environment and menus for a fully integrated development system.
+Files are provided to customise BBEdit for a fully integrated development system including syntax colouring for Z80/Z180 assembly language.

-Please read the 'Read Me' file carefully as it contains instructions for the exact placement of all files and how to make the necessary changes to match the pathnames on your computer.
+Please double click on the archive to unzip the folder and then read the 'Read Me' file carefully as it contains instructions for the exact placement of all files and how to make the necessary changes to match the pathnames on your computer.

-The package contains everything needed for a Macintosh IDE except the Shell to run it under.
+The package contains everything needed for a Macintosh IDE except an editor and the Shell to run it under.
 Tables are provided for the following microprocessor families:

 • 6502 (R65C02, R65C00/21)